Suundumused/multi_py_tools/README.md

 # multi_py_tools
 This repository is based on storing basic code tools that are useful on a adaily basis...
+I will add more frequently.